kenwuuu/pencil-it-in-web/README.md

   to refactor manually.
 Jetbrains refactor doesn't catch the strings.
 See `friends-container.js` and the mock data file `friends.html`.
 The JS file calls `friends.html` but if you move `friends.html`, `friends-container.js doesn't get updated with the new pathname.
+- Icons are from Material Design, for a library, see: https://pictogrammers.com/library/mdi/

 # Setting up